 more fluid, safer traffic.

 There are two speed detection points installed on existing infrastructures, the portals, positioned at a variable distance.
 Each portal has evolved video cameras and a radar system.
-Depending on the time the motorist takes to travel along the segment marked by the two portals, the average speed of transit is calculated and detected.
+Depending on the time the motorist takes to travel along the section marked by the two portals, the average speed of transit is calculated and detected.
 The system also operates in instant mode.

 The video cameras activated by the Radar photograph the number plate, recording the time and date at which the vehicle passed through.
 They are full-HD video cameras with high frame rates and multiple images, thereby improving the performance of the ANPR system.
 The tests carried out on the circuit have been run on vehicles travelling at 260 km/h and can detect vehicles even when raining and in foggy conditions or diagonal transit.

 This cross-matches the data recorded by the video cameras of the two portals, calculating the travel time of each vehicle.
 For vehicles whose times exceed those permitted, it queries the archives of the motoring authorities and car rental companies to trace the owner and driver.
 For all other vehicles, data is eliminated immediately.
 Violations are then ascertained by the traffic police.
-The system supplies the data for filling in and producing the report, which is then notified to the transgressor.
+The system supplies the data for filling in and producing the report, which is then sent to the offender.